promptfoo/promptfoo/site/docs/configuration/guide.md

 To use, override the `config` key of the provider.
 See example [here](/docs/providers/openai#using-functions).

-### Postprocessing
+### Transforming outputs

-The `TestCase.options.postprocess` field is a Javascript snippet that modifies the LLM output.
-Postprocessing occurs before any assertions are run.
+The `TestCase.options.transform` field is a Javascript snippet that modifies the LLM output before it is run through the test assertions.

-Postprocess is a function that takes a string output and a context object:
+It is a function that takes a string output and a context object:

 ```
-postprocessFn: (output: string, context: {
+transformFn: (output: string, context: {
   vars: Record<string, any>
 })
 ```